JabRef/user-documentation/en/cite/openofficeintegration.md

 ## Known issues

 * Make sure to save your Writer document in OpenDocument format \(odt\).
 Saving to Word format will lose your reference marks.
+  * Otherwise try to use the external tool [JabRef LibreOffice Converter](https://github.com/teertinker/JabRef_LibreOffice_Converter).
+This LibreOffice extension converts the reference marks to code that can be saved.
 * There is currently no support for footnote based citations.
 * The cursor may be poorly positioned after inserting a citation.
 * Copy-pasting the example style file directly from this page can give an unparseable file.
 To avoid this, instead download the example file from the link in the download section.
 * Make sure that `libreoffice-java-common` is installed on Linux for LibreOffice 5, otherwise important libraries are missing.
+* The snap version of LibreOffice and JabRef may cause connection issues.
+Try to use the \*deb versions instead.
 * Open Office 4 will only work running under a 32-bit Java JRE/JDK on Windows because there is no 64-bit version of OpenOffice yet.